thawn/ttmp32gme/README.md

 MP3::Tag
 Image::Info

+for building from source, you also need:

+pp

 ## ToDo
 * automatic download of cover images
 * enable separate printing of oid codes/text and cover images